 If you wish to witness how royalties celebrate their Holi, then visit Udaipur.
 The Royal Family, along with their subordinates, commence the Holi celebration by burning a pyre on the day of Holika Dahan.

-The next day, the royals with a massive procession of people go the Manek chowk.
-On their way, villagers and tourist get together to sing, dance with the Royal Family.
+The next day, the royals with a massive procession of people go to the Manek Chowk.
+On their way, villagers and tourists get together to sing, dance with the Royal Family.

-The royalties are on chariots and horses, accompanying locals, on a cheerful and merry journey, on this auspicious occasion of the festival of colours.
+The royalties are on chariots and horses, accompanying locals, on a cheerful and merry journey, on this auspicious occasion of the festival of colors.